-Reflections on key themes in case studies
+Reflections on key themes and lessons learnt

 The following reflections provide greater depth to the key themes identified in the case studies, paraphrasing the responses to provide a more succinct summary.
 Full answers are provided in the appendix.

 Five Marks of Mission